-Parents cannot defer entry beyond the term after the child's fifth birthday, nor beyond the academic year for which the original application was accepted.
+St John's Catholic Primary School Headteacher: Miss D Maudsley Parents cannot defer entry beyond the term after the child's fifth birthday, nor beyond the academic year for which the original application was accepted.

-Parents can also request that their child attends part-time until their child reaches compulsory school age.
+Parents can also request to the Headteacher that their child attends part-time until their child reaches compulsory school age.

 Parents of a summer born child, born between April and August, may choose not to send that child to school until the September following their fifth birthday.
-The expectation would be that parents have decided that their child miss the reception year and would be applying for a year 1 place, depending upon availability.

-A request for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below)
+A request to the Headteacher for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below).

-I. If a parent wishes their child to be educated out of their normal age group (e.g. if the child is gifted and talented or has experienced problems such as ill health or is a summer born child) they must discuss this with the school before applying for a place.
+m.
+If a parent wishes their child to be educated out of their normal age group they must discuss this with the Headteacher before applying for a place.
 The decision rests with the school as admission authority as per para 2.17 of the Admissions Code.